non/scalac-intset/README.md

 that `PositiveIntSet` and `AnyRefSet` use.
 They are all mutable, and support the `Iterable[A]` and `A => Boolean` interfaces.

+### Testing

+From within SBT, you can use the `test` command to run the ScalaCheck tests.
+You can also use the `run` command to run additional randomized tests using the `test.RandTest` target.

+### Benchmarking

+From within SBT, you can use the `run` command to run the Caliper benchmarks via the `test.IntSetBenchmarks` target.
+The output can be processed via `chart.sh` into a text-based table.

 ### Todo

 1. Currently `.map` returns an `Iterable[Int]` unless the caller uses